bio-tools/pub2tools/docs/usage.rst

   This restricting by phrase combinations is done to considerably narrow down the returned number of publication IDs so that the amount of publication content to be downloaded would be reasonable.
 It also reduces potential false positives further down the line, but inevitably, some good articles about tools also get discarded in the process.
 To not do this restricting, the parameter ``--disable-tool-restriction`` can be supplied.
 However, doing this would significantly increase the number of results (mostly in the form of false positives), so ``--disable-tool-restriction`` should really be used in conjuction with ``--custom-restriction``.

 * A custom search string can be specified after the parameter ``--custom-restriction`` to further restrict the results, for example to some desired custom theme.
 How to construct such a search string, what fields can be searched and how to combine them can be seen in `Search syntax reference of Europe PMC <https://europepmc.org/searchsyntax>`_.
 For example, something like ``--custom-restriction '"COVID-19" OR "SARS-CoV-2" OR ABSTRACT:"Coronavirus"'`` could be used to restrict the output of Pub2Tools to tools related to the `COVID-19 pandemic <https://en.wikipedia.org/wiki/COVID-19_pandemic>`_ (in reality, the search string should be made a bit more elaborate).
 Constructed search strings can be tested using the search box at https://europepmc.org/.
-If the search string is specific enough and looking through every hit is important, then other restrictions can potentially be disabled with ``--disable-tool-restriction`` and potentially also ``--disable-exclusions``.
+If the search string is specific enough and looking through every hit is important, then other restrictions can potentially be disabled with ``--disable-tool-restriction`` (this will also enable ``--disable-exclusions``).

 * As the last part of the query string sent to Europe PMC, phrases that must not appear in the publication abstract or title are specified to remove some systematic false positives.
 These help to exclude a few publications that are otherwise selected, but that are actually not about a tool or service (mostly, publications about a medical trial and review articles are excluded this way).
 The exclusion phrases are specified in the files `not_abstract.txt <https://github.com/bio-tools/pub2tools/blob/master/src/main/resources/select/not_abstract.txt>`_ (e.g. "trial registration", "http://clinicaltrials.gov") and `not_title.txt <https://github.com/bio-tools/pub2tools/blob/master/src/main/resources/select/not_title.txt>`_ (e.g. "systematic review", "controlled trial").
 To not do such exclusions, the parameter ``--disable-exclusions`` can be supplied (this would mostly just have the effect of introducing a small number of additional FPs).

 Some journals have articles suitable for bio.tools more often than some other journals.
 As the selection of publications with phrases that must appear in the abstract is not perfect and sometimes excludes good articles, it makes sense to not use this mechanism for some high relevance journals and instead download all publications of the given period from these journals.
 If the number of such journals is not too high, then this does not significantly increase the total number of publications that must be downloaded.
 The list of such high priority journals is specified in the file `journal.txt <https://github.com/bio-tools/pub2tools/blob/master/src/main/resources/select/journal.txt>`_.
-Phrase exclusion with ``not_abstract.txt`` and ``not_title.txt`` is still done (unless ``--disable-exclusions`` is specified) and additional restrictions from ``--custom-restriction`` will also apply.
+Phrase exclusion with ``not_abstract.txt`` and ``not_title.txt`` is not done (as if ``--disable-exclusions`` was specified), but additional restrictions from ``--custom-restriction`` will apply.
 Separate selection from these journals is not done if the parameter ``--disable-tool-restriction`` is specified.

 Two equivalent examples fetching all publication IDs for the month of August 2019 to the directory ``results``:

 .. code-block:: bash

-  $ java -jar path/to/pub2tools-<version>.jar -select-pub results --from 2019-08-01 --to 2019-08-31
+  $ java -jar path/to/pub2tools-cli-<version>.jar -select-pub results --from 2019-08-01 --to 2019-08-31
-  $ java -jar path/to/pub2tools-<version>.jar -select-pub results --month 2019-08
+  $ java -jar path/to/pub2tools-cli-<version>.jar -select-pub results --month 2019-08

 Example selecting publication IDs from publications added to Europe PMC on the 23rd of August 2019:

 .. code-block:: bash

-  $ java -jar path/to/pub2tools-<version>.jar -select-pub results --day 2019-08-23
+  $ java -jar path/to/pub2tools-cli-<version>.jar -select-pub results --day 2019-08-23

 Example selecting publication IDs of COVID-19 related articles for the year 2020 (normally, selecting large time spans can get too slow because of large numbers of combinations to be done with too many returned IDs, here, ``--custom-restriction`` is restricting the output enough):

 .. code-block:: bash

-  $ java -jar path/to/pub2tools-<version>.jar -select-pub results --from 2020-01-01 --to 2020-12-31 --custom-restriction '"2019-nCoV" OR "2019nCoV" OR "COVID-19" OR "SARS-CoV-2" OR "COVID19" OR "COVID" OR "SARS-nCoV" OR ("wuhan" AND "coronavirus") OR "Coronavirus" OR "Corona virus" OR "corona-virus" OR "corona viruses" OR "coronaviruses" OR "SARS-CoV" OR "Orthocoronavirinae" OR "MERS-CoV" OR "Severe Acute Respiratory Syndrome" OR "Middle East Respiratory Syndrome" OR ("SARS" AND "virus") OR "soluble ACE2" OR ("ACE2" AND "virus") OR ("ARDS" AND "virus") or ("angiotensin-converting enzyme 2" AND "virus")'
+  $ java -jar path/to/pub2tools-cli-<version>.jar -select-pub results --from 2020-01-01 --to 2020-12-31 --custom-restriction '"2019-nCoV" OR "2019nCoV" OR "COVID-19" OR "SARS-CoV-2" OR "COVID19" OR "COVID" OR "SARS-nCoV" OR ("wuhan" AND "coronavirus") OR "Coronavirus" OR "Corona virus" OR "corona-virus" OR "corona viruses" OR "coronaviruses" OR "SARS-CoV" OR "Orthocoronavirinae" OR "MERS-CoV" OR "Severe Acute Respiratory Syndrome" OR "Middle East Respiratory Syndrome" OR ("SARS" AND "virus") OR "soluble ACE2" OR ("ACE2" AND "virus") OR ("ARDS" AND "virus") or ("angiotensin-converting enzyme 2" AND "virus")'

 .. _copy_pub: